TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-qe.md

 ## **Recommended Steps**

 * Check your queries for any changes that might have caused the unexpected behavior
-* Monitor the resource consumption of your server and increase your IO and or compute resources should your workload max out the available resources
+* Monitor the resource consumption of your server and increase your I/O and or compute resources should your workload max out the available resources
 * If you are experiencing issues such as timeouts or the loss of connectivity, check the [Troubleshoot common connectivity issues to Azure Databases for MySQL](https://docs.microsoft.com/azure/mysql/howto-troubleshoot-common-connection-issues) documentation
 * If you are experiencing slow query performance, check the [Troubleshoot query performance in Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/howto-troubleshoot-query-performance) documentation
 * Search the internet for solutions from the MySQL community